zcrayman/tut-rest/3/README.md

 * Creating configuration for the core of your application
 * Creating a configuration for the your REST components
-* Initialising your Web Application itself
+* Initialising your RESTful Service's Web Infrastructure
 * Running up your complete RESTful service

 ## Creating a Configuration for your Application's Core Domain using Spring JavaConfig